Tamarix aphylla

-Tamarix aphylla is the largest known species of Tamarix, with heights up to 18 m.
-The species has a variety of common names, including Athel tamarisk, Athel tree, and Athel pine.
-It is an evergreen tree, native across North, East, and Central Africa, through the Middle East, and into parts of Western and Southern Asia.
+The athel tamarisk (Tamarix aphylla), also known as the athel tree or simply athel (أثل, ʔaṯl), is the largest known species of Tamarix, with heights up to 18 m.
+It is an evergreen flowering tree, native across North, East, and Central Africa, through the Middle East, and into parts of Western and Southern Asia.

 Distribution

 Tamarix aphylla is found along watercourses in arid areas.
 It is very resistant to saline and alkaline soils.
 Its range extends from latitude 35°N to 0°N, and its W–E range extends from Morocco and Algeria in North Africa, eastwards to Egypt, and south to the Horn of Africa and into Kenya.
 It is found in the Middle East and the Arabian Peninsula, east through Iran, and into Pakistan, Afghanistan, and India.

 Description

 Tamarix aphylla grows as a tree to 18 m high.
 The tiny leaves are alternately arranged along the branches, and exude salt, which can form a crusted layer on the surface, and drop onto the ground beneath.
 The species can reproduce by seed, by suckering, or from a cutting.
 It blooms from July till November.